Menu Close

 9. Visit the Chocolate Museum and the Lamp Museum

 There are a lot of museums to choose from in Bruges, and if you like chocolate, you can choose the Chocolate Museum.
 Choco-Story at Wijnzakstraat 2.
-The same ticket gives you access to a lamp museum, with a traditional collection of a huge number of lamps, from past to present.
+The same ticket gives access to a lamp museum, with a traditional collection of a huge number of lamps, from past to present.

 Chokladdrake